jasp-stats/jasp-desktop/Resources/Help/analyses/correlationbayesian.md

 - Prior and posterior: Displays the prior and posterior distribution of the correlation under the alternative hypothesis for each specified pair of variables.
   - Estimation info: Adds the median and the 95% credible interval of the posterior distribution of the effect size.
-  - Testing info: Adds the Bayes factor computed with the user-defined prior; adds a probability wheel depicting the odds of the data under the null vs. alternative hypothesis; adds indicators representing the prior and posterior at the test point (e.g., rho=0), the ratio between these two values equals the Bayes factor.
+  - Testing info: Adds the Bayes factor computed with the user-defined prior; adds a probability wheel depicting the odds of the data under the null vs. alternative hypothesis (under the assumption that the null and alternative hypotheses were equal probable a priori, i.e., P(H0)=P(H1)=1/2); adds indicators representing the prior and posterior at the test point (e.g., rho=0), the ratio between these two values equals the Bayes factor.

 - Bayes factor robustness check: Displays the Bayes factor as a function of the width of the stretched beta prior on the correlation for each specified pair of variables.
-The width of the beta prior is varied between 0 and 2.
+The width of the kappa prior is varied between 0 and 2.
   - Additional info: Adds the Bayes factor computed with the user-defined prior and the maximum obtainable Bayes factor.

 - Sequential analysis: Displays the development of the Bayes factor as the data come in using the user-defined prior for each specified pair of variables.